Why Move Away From WordPress.com

 NOTE: This applies only if you were not using a custom domain name (such as example.com) with your WordPress.com site.

 Though this step is not compulsory, adding will redirect example.wordpress.com (as well as all of your permalinks) to your new domain name.
 This will also make sure you do not lose any traffic or backlinks.

 Open the Site Redirect page to purchase the add-on for your site.

-After purchasing the add-on, WordPress.com will take care of all the back-end stuffs for you and all visitors to you old WordPress.com address will be redirected to your new site.
+After purchasing the add-on, WordPress.com will take care of all the back-end stuff for you and all visitors to your old WordPress.com address will be redirected to your new site.

 Migrating Subscribers from WordPress.com to Self-Hosted WordPress

 You have now successfully migrated your subscribers from WordPress.com to your own self-hosted WordPress site.

 If you are using the Site Redirect feature, you should not delete your WordPress.com blog.
 Even if you are not using that feature, I still recommend you to leave your WordPress.com site as it is.
 Just turn on the ‘Discourage search engines from indexing this site‘ feature by visiting the Settings–>Reading page.

 Now that you have successfully migrated your site you can configure it further, install essential plugins and monetize your site as per your wish, etc.